CK-Build/CKli/docs/KeyVault.md

 Your personal KeyVault is where your secrets are stored.

-On the first run, CKli will ask for a password and will use this to encrypt your secrets.
+On the first run, CKli will ask for a passphrase and will use this to encrypt your secrets.

-Every time your start CKli, this password will be asked, to load all your secrets.
+Every time your start CKli, this passphrase will be asked, to load all your secrets.

-This KeyVault is stored at  `%LocalAppData%/CKli/CKLI-INVENIETIS.KeyVault.txt`.
+This KeyVault is stored at  `%LocalAppData%/CKli/Personal.KeyVault.txt`.

 ## Shared KeyVault

-At this moment, there is only one Shared KeyVault, its the CI/CD KeyVault.
+At this moment, there is only one Shared KeyVault: the CI/CD KeyVault.

-This KeyVault is stored in a Shared State, next to the World config file, and will be cloned in all the repositories of a World.
+This KeyVault is stored in the Shared State, next to the World config file: it belongs the the stack Git repository and is shared by all the "users" of a World.

 [Work In Progress]